loomio/loomio-coop-handbook/stewarding.md

 Most people meet with their stewards about once per month.
 The Well Working Group will raise a proposal on Loomio once per month, as a reminder for stewards to check in with their stewardees.

+Every stewarding relationship is different, and there are many different approaches.
+Some are more conversational and friendly, with mutual sharing from both parties.
+Sometimes stewards offer advice or challenges.
+Other times they simply listen.
+Sometimes they follow a more structured pattern, checking in on action points or measuring progress over time.

+The important thing is that the approach works *for the stewardee*.
+Stewarding is their time to get the support they need to bring their best self to the co-op.

 Your steward might ask you questions like:

 * how was last month? what did you like or dislike?
 * what do you want to do differently this month?
 * what longer term goals are you working on? how are you progressing on them since last time?
 * how can I best support you?
-* ...and sometimes we'll suggest a prompt or theme for stewards to bring up in a given month's sessions
+* ...and sometimes the co-op will suggest a prompt or theme for stewards to bring up